Urine CultureUrine Culture

 Who is the test for?

-Urine cultures can identify the microorganisms, typically bacteria, which cause a UTI.
+Urine cultures can identify the microorganisms, typically bacteria, that cause a UTI.
 UTIs are more common in females than males.
 This is because a woman’s urethra is shorter and much closer to the anus.
 Therefore, it’s much easier for bacteria from the intestines to find their way into the urinary tract.
 Bacteria ascend the urethra into the bladder, ureters, and kidneys, where they can develop into an infection.

 What are the symptoms of a UTI?